 Main duties: contacting potential participants through telephone, administering interviews and questionnaires, conducting polysomnographic (PSG) sleep assessment (PSG hook up, monitoring PSG recording), administration of computerized tasks, and data management

 Interns will be working collaboratively as a member of the research team, being involved in different aspects of the above research projects (e.g. conducting literature review, study recruitment, administering computerized tasks, data entry and data management).
 They will be expected to travel to the recruitment sites, and to attend and actively participate in supervision meetings and research meetings where we discuss our ongoing projects or the current issues in the field of sleep research.
 Interns may also participate in guided readings of the sleep-related literature.

 Highly motivated to gain research experiences and able to commit

 Knowledge of Excel and SPSS is preferable

 Interns may work in clinical settings, and as such must be mature, articulate and comfortable communicating with others.
 Successful candidates would also need to be able to demonstrate enthusiasm for the research being conducted, a strong work ethic and ability to work in a highly collaborative, multidisciplinary team-oriented environment.

 Priority will be given to the individuals who are flexible with schedule (preferably at least one day or no less than 10-12 hours per week) and with potential for longer term involvement.
-For the upcoming academic year 2018-2019, being able to take up at least one overnight shift to monitor sleep assessment may be expected for the interns.
+For the upcoming academic semester, being able to take up at least one overnight shift to monitor sleep assessment may be expected for the interns.

 How to apply: